mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

 assert( [ pow(omega2, e, Q) for e in range(8) ] == [1, 432,   1, 432, 1, 432,   1, 432] )
 ```

 Using generators we also see that there is no need to explicitly calculate the lists `w` and `v` anymore as they are now implicitly defined by the generator.
-So, with these change we come back to our mission of computing the values of `A` at the points determined by the powers of `omega4`, which then may be done via `A_values[i] = B_values[i % 2] + pow(omega4, i, Q) * C_values[i % 2]`.
+So, with these change we come back to our mission of computing the values of `A` at the points determined by the powers of `omega4`, which may then be done via `A_values[i] = B_values[i % 2] + pow(omega4, i, Q) * C_values[i % 2]`.

-The third and final insight we need is that we can of course continue this process of diving the polynomial in half: to compute `B_values` we break `B` into two polynomials `D` and `E` and then follow the same procedure; in this case `D` and `E` will be simple constants but it would work in the general case as well.
+The third and final insight we need is that we can of course continue this process of diving the polynomial in half: to compute e.g. `B_values` we break `B` into two polynomials `D` and `E` and then follow the same procedure; in this case `D` and `E` will be simple constants but it works in the general case as well.
 The only requirement is that the length `N` is a power of 2 and that we can find a generator `omegaN` of a subgroup of this size.

 ## Algorithm for power of 2

 Putting the above into an algorithm we get the following, where `omega` is assumed to be a generator of order `len(aX)`.
-Note that some typical optimizations are omitted for clarity (but see e.g. [the Python notebook](TODO)).
+Note that some typical optimizations are omitted for clarity (but see e.g. [the Python notebook](https://github.com/mortendahl/privateml/blob/master/secret-sharing/Fast%20Fourier%20Transform.ipynb)).

 ```python
 def fft2_forward(A_coeffs, omega):